waste

 What if they will not wear it?
 They won’t feel guilty getting rid of it because it’s cheap.
 In fact, there are garments still with the price tag in landfills!

-That is toxic behaviour that tells a lot about the decadence of European culture.
+That is toxic behaviour that speakes volumes about the decadence of European culture.
 Our parents and grandparents used to buy a few quality clothes that lasted a lifetime, got repaired and passed on to the other family members.
 Now, people buy very cheap products made to auto destroy in the shortest time possible.
 And which, unfortunately, don’t disappear but instead compromise our environment.

-If we do not refocus our culture, if we are not open to change, and put some effort into shifting our consuming habits, it’s better to avoid the hashtag to celebrate Earth Day.
+If we do not refocus our culture, if we are not open to change, and put some effort into shifting our consumption habits, it’s better to avoid the hashtag to celebrate Earth Day.

 Hashtags work for marketing but will not save the earth.
 Our actions will.

-Waste is a major issue in our culture.
-Perhaps one of the biggest.
-Definitely a side effect of our lifestyle.
-Waste is the ignorant byproduct of our times, meaning the etymological non-understanding of what we leave at our back.
+Waste is a major issue in our culture–perhaps one of the biggest.
+It is undoubtedly a side effect of our lifestyle.
+Waste is the ignorant byproduct of our times, meaning the etymological non-understanding of what we leave behind.

-In other words, it is a blind and egoistic short-term vision.
-People don’t care.
-Their children will live in an open-air landfill.
-Not their business.
+In other words, it represents a blind and egoistic short-term vision.
+People simply don’t care.
+Their children will live in an open-air landfill, but that’s not their concern.

-However, the problem is real, devastating, and we cannot hide it anymore.
+However, the problem is real, devastating, and we cannot ignore it anymore.
 There’s no way to sweep waste under the carpet or make it magically disappear.

 Acknowledging the problem and the environmental cost it carries along, is the first step.
 But what is the solution?